albert-softie/LQRipper/README.md

 # LQRipper
 <sub>(short for **L**inux **Q**uality Ripper)</sub>

-Basic bash script for automatically combining a still image and audio file into an mp4 file.
+Basic bash script for automatically combining a still image and audio file into an mp4 video.

 Tested only on EndeavourOS but in theory it should work on basically any linux distro.